WarGod420/ios-build-action/README.md

 ### `disable-targets`

 These targets will not use automatic code signing and instead use the identity specified in other inputs.
-Input targets separated by ','.
-For example, 'MyApp,YourApp'.
-Default "". (default to all targets)
+Input targets separated by `","`.
+For example, `"MyApp,YourApp"`.
+Default `""`. (default to all targets)

 ## Contributions Welcome!